kinoshitayoshihiro/composer2/README.md

 negative beat offsets, set `clip_at_zero=true` in your configuration or pass the parameter when using the synchroniser programmatically.

 This JSON can then be fed to later synchronization tools.
-TODO: refine wording.

 ## License
 This project is licensed under the [MIT License](LICENSE).